 His first encounter with the thief Wrexhall’s Wraith leads to a nasty surprise – the Wraith is a woman.
 The Wraith plays on his sexual instincts, drawing out a seduction that climaxes with her knees at a very sensitive and tender part of his body.
 Ouch.
 She escapes, hide and pride intact, and he vows to take her down.

 The Wraith is Anne Wilder, a low aristocrat by way of marriage to a man who loved her and haunts her.
 When Jack encounters her again in the ballrooms of the Ton, he in his disguise to ferret out the Wraith, and she in her disguise as a demure chaperone to her niece, sparks really fly.

-Be prepared for a ride to the dark side if you read All through the Night.
+Be prepared for a ride to the dark side if you read All Through the Night.
 The romance between Jack and Anne isn’t pretty – it’s a compelling mix of obsession, a need to dominate and conquer (him), and a desperate need to indulge in hedonistic and suicidal antics to forget the past (her).
-Both characters are raw and face emotional baggages enough to make anyone consider lobotomy as the way to live.
+Both characters are raw and face emotional baggage enough to make anyone consider lobotomy as the way to live.

 Jack is haunted by the fact that he isn’t who he is, and he has probably driven the real person whose identity he assumed to a painful life or even death.
 He is a product of the horrific conditions of the poorhouse.
-He feels no emotion, nothing beyond resignation and wry sardony.
+He feels no emotion, nothing beyond resignation.
 In short, the perfect agent you can send to do dirty deeds effectively.
 Yet with Anne, he becomes cognizant with the need to love and be loved, and with her, he starts to hope.

 He hesitated and then set himself before her, his stance wide, his hands crossed in military fashion behind his back.
 “Mrs Wilder?”